-There are 2 methods for adding assets to the Fracttal platform:
+There are 2 methods adding assets to the Fracttal platform:

 Method 1 – Manually (one by one directly in the platform)

-Method 2 – Bulk Imports (through importing excel based import sheets)
+Method 2 – meaning a Bulk Import (through importing excel based import sheets)

 Method 1: Adding assets manually

-To add an asset manually in the system, do the following:
+In order to add an asset manually in the system:

-2. An add new asset window will open, in this window, fill in all the require fields attributed to the asset in the “General” tab (Note, these attributes may vary depending on the type of asset which is being referred to).
+2. An add new asset window will open to fill in all the required fields attributed to the asset in the “General” tab.
+(These attributes may vary depending on the type of asset we are dealing with).

-A brief explanation of each of the attributes found in the assets window will be given below.
+Here's a brief explanation of each of the attributes found in the assets window: